harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 Harness keeps log files for today and the previous 10 days (up to one 1GB).

-The Delegate logs are available on the Harness UI.
-When a pipeline is run and an error occured due to delegate, the logs are available on the Harness UI.
-This feature is in **preview** mode, please contact Harness support to enable it.
+The delegate logs are available in the Harness UI.
+When a pipeline runs and an error occurs due to the delegate, the **View Delegate Tasks Logs** option becomes available.
+This is an early access feature.
+Please contact Harness Support to enable it.

 <img width="1633" alt="Screen Shot 2023-04-06 at 9 49 20 AM" src="https://user-images.githubusercontent.com/109754660/230444961-82e8df07-e9fc-443b-b28f-c6ec9038b8ac.png">